sarkh200/Epic-Saxaphone-Helper/README.md

-A really crude way to sync up playing the "epic sax guy" youtube video on multiple devices
+A really crude way to sync up playing the "Gandalf Sax Guy 10 Hours HD" youtube video on multiple devices